obonaventure/cnp3/book/glossary.rst

 	The Border Gateway Protocol is the interdomain routing protocol used in the global Internet.

    EIGRP
-	The Enhanced Interior Gateway Routing Protocol (EIGRP) is prorietary intradomain routing protocol that is often used in entreprise networks.
+	The Enhanced Interior Gateway Routing Protocol (EIGRP) is a proprietary intradomain routing protocol that is often used in enterprise networks.
 EIGRP uses the DUAL algorithm described in [Garcia1993]_.

    IGRP